CosminBalaita2003/MentalHealthApp-licenta/README.md

 * **User Data Privacy & Security:** As a future update, implement end-to-end encryption for sensitive data, give users options to control or delete their data, and possibly integrate biometric or two-factor authentication for extra security on personal journals.

-These improvements can further elevate **MentalHealthApp** from a solid prototype to a production-ready platform, providing even more value and trust for its users.
+These improvements can further elevate **MindWell** from a solid prototype to a production-ready platform, providing even more value and trust for its users.